renyming/Image-Feature-Detection-and-Matching/README.md

 # Image Feature Detection and Matching

-Implemented Harris detector, SIFT descriptor and matching, also ANMS.
+Implemented Harris detector, SIFT descriptor and matching with ratio test, also ANMS.

 **Usage:**
 ```